ChironUpgrades/skr_v2/README.md

 - You don't have the TMC2209, you will have to turn off the sensorless homing feature
 - You don't have a BLTOUCH, you might still be able to use sensorless homing for the Y and X axis, but you will need to leave the stock z axis end stops.

+Z double stepper motors

+The chiron has 2 Z motors, to move each motor indipendently it's important to use the E1 slot in the motherboard to connect one of the Z stepper motor.
+If you use the Z1 slot you will have both motors moving not indipendently.

 TFT

 The stock LCD was giving too much problems, the SKR 2.0 doesn't have a beeper pin in the TFT slot meaning the LCD would need a review and additional work which is not worth.
 This firmware version works with a BTT TFT35 E3 V3.0 LCD.

 Work in progess, wait for a stable version.